morepath/morepath/doc/building_large_applications.rst

 The document doc:`app_reuse` describes some basic facilities for application reuse.
-The document :doc:`organizing_your_project` describes how a single application project can be organized.
-This document sketches out a concrete example of larger application that consists of multiple sub-projects and sub-apps.
+The document :doc:`organizing_your_project` describes how a single application project can be organized, and we will follow its guidelines in this document.

+This document sketches out a concrete example of a larger application that consists of multiple sub-projects and sub-apps, and that needs customization.

 A Code Hosting Site
 -------------------